 I am Dr. Bruce Murray–the Reading Genie–an associate professor of Reading Education in the Department of Curriculum and Teaching at Auburn University.
 Actually, there’s nothing magic about learning to read when we base our instruction on the science of reading education.
 We can plan lessons using this public knowledge base to ease children into reading and spelling with the alphabetic code.
 Soon they will be reading independently with understanding and enjoyment.

-New!
-Our two-volume series of decodable stories for beginning readers is now available for distribution to parents and teachers.
+A new two-volume series of decodable stories for beginning readers is now available to parents and teachers.
 Early readers can develop the ability to read words as they follow the adventures of mischievous animals and two diverse families of children.
 What children learn in phonics will work to unlock the words with these books.
-No more contextual guessing!
+No contextual guessing is necessary.

 Now available from Linus Books: The complete and updated explanation of the ideas on teaching reading summarized briefly on this site.

 Making Sight Words applies reading research to provide explicit directions on how to help children learn to read words effortlessly, without memorization.
 This is the book I wish I’d had when I first studied Reading Education.
 Click here for a synopsis of the book.

 LESSONS: These links take you to research-based instruction in learning to read.